AnuragJosyula/AWS-project-webserver-host/README.md

 ## 📡 Deployment

 This site is deployed on an Ubuntu EC2 instance using Apache HTTP Server.
+And hosted on https://anuragjosyula.github.io/AWS-project-webserver-host/